dek1ber/workflows/README.md

 ## BE CAREFUL
 The full pentest workflow (option 1) will take a while to do (due to the number of github repos), AND will overwrite data in your /opt/tools directory!!!

+ALSO this script is meant to clean up the home directory!
+Meaning that all of the standard XDG home directories except for ~/Downloads will be deleted!

 Credits:
 - https://github.com/madmantm/pentest-tools/blob/master/install-pentest-tools.sh (plus all repos listed)